qbicsoftware/qPostMan/README.md

   -u,  --user=<user>          openBIS user name
-  -f,  --file=<filePath>      a file with line-separated list of QBiC sample ids -t,  --type=<datasetType>   filter for a given openBIS dataset type -s,  --type=<suffix>        filter for a given openBIS file suffix -r,  --type=<regex>         filter for a given openBIS file regex
+  -f,  --file=<filePath>      a file with line-separated list of QBiC sample ids -t,  --type=<datasetType>   filter for a given openBIS dataset type -s,  --suffix=<suffix>      filter for a given openBIS file suffix -r,  --regex=<regex>        filter for a given openBIS file regex -c,  --dscode=<datasetCode> filter for a given dataset code -o,  --output<path>         output path to which all files will be downloaded to -b,  --buffer-size=<bufferMultiplier>
-  -b,  --buffer-size=<bufferMultiplier>
                               a integer muliple of 1024 bytes (default).
 Only change this if you know what you are doing.
+  -old --old                  uses the old V1 API to download the files.
+May be up to 80% faster.
+Please not that filtering                                 support is experimental!
+  -d,  --dstypes              prints all supported dataset type filters
   -h, --help                  display a help message
 ```
 ### Provide a QBiC ID